What is borderline personality disorder?

 Difficulty controlling your emotions – it’s common to feel negative emotions like rage, emptiness and panic and have intense mood swings that can quickly switch between despair and feeling ok.

 Upsetting thoughts – this can include thinking you’re a terrible person and needing lots of reassurance

 Abnormal experiences – some people may have psychotic episodes where they hear voices or hallucinate (seeing things that aren’t there).
 This is a sign that you need to get medical help if you haven’t already.

 Impulsive behaviour – you may experience suicidal thoughts or feel the need to self-harm – this is another important sign to get help.
 For some people, this drives them to impulsive behaviour like taking drugs, spending lots of money or having unprotected sex

 Difficulties in relationships are very common.
-If you have BPD, you might find it hard to make and keep a stable relationship.
+If you have BPD, you might find it hard to make and maintain stable relationships.

-You might feel anxious and needy, making dramatic gestures to feel reassured, like constantly texting someone or making threats about what you’ll do if they leave you.
-You may also feel smothered or controlled by others, making you reject or withdraw from them emotionally.
+You might feel anxious and the need to seek reassurance from your loved ones.
+Sometimes, you may also feel smothered or controlled by them, making you reject or withdraw from them emotionally.

-It’s quite common for these two states to lead to an ongoing cycle where you push people away and beg them to stay.
+These two states can lead to an ongoing cycle, causing you to push loved ones away away and then beg them to stay.

 What causes borderline personality disorder?